Fleker/Gltn/_nightlies/docs/docs/00_Getting_Started.md

 ##What is Gltn?
-###(pronounced Gluten)

 **Try it out!** http://felkerdigitalmedia.com/gltn/edit.php

-The goal is to build a better word processor.
+Gltn **(pronounced Gluten)** is based around the goal to build a better word processor.
 Word, OpenOffice, Google Docs are current products, but all of them are limited in features.
 You can type things and style things.
 But everything you style has to be done yourself.

 As a student, I've spent countless hours formatting papers.
 I spent about an hour formatting a single paper and doing the bibliography.